The Google Pixel 8 Pro Camera Review for Photographers

 Real Tone technology is my favorite and most important feature of the Google Pixel devices.
 Google collaborated with over 60 photographers from diverse backgrounds to train the Pixel camera in accurately capturing various skin tones.
 This initiative is part of Google's ongoing efforts to combat skin tone bias in AI and camera technology, and its performance has consistently improved since its initial implementation on the Pixel 6.
 You can read more about how Real Tone makes photography more inclusive here.

 Portrait Mode sometimes struggles with fringing.
 You're better off sticking to the primary lens or the telephoto.
-You can achieve some separation if you get close to your subject.
+If you get close to your subject, you can achieve some separation.

 What's Missing From the Pixel 8 Pro?